fundiprotocol/FundiFactoryFoundryStarterKit/README.md

 # What does this unlock?

-Being able to verify and tokenize ownership of contract factories, funds, protocols, business processes, or any smart contract 🤯
+Being able to verify and tokenize ownership of contract factories, funds, protocols, business processes, or any smart contract! 🤯

 # Disclaimer